Obama family dog, Bo, has died: ‘We said goodbye to our best friend’

 Barack and Michelle Obama took to social media to announce that their beloved family dog, Bo, has died.

 On Saturday, the former president shared a photo of himself and Bo running down the halls of the White House, saying that their family lost “a true friend and loyal companion.”
+If your furry buddy is still alive, you can show it some love with those pet accessories online.

 He added, “For more than a decade, Bo was a constant, gentle presence in our lives – happy to see us on our good days, our bad days, and everyday in between.”